no5ix/2utf/README.md

     `python 2utf.py -d "/path/to/your/repo/a.txt"`

-* remove all .bak files
+* remove all bak files

     `python 2utf.py -c`